NicholasBoll/cypress-promise/README.md

 ```

 ## Caveats
+* Cypress throws a warning about using Promises - on every use.
-* `promisify()` is an extra 11 keystrokes
+* `promisify()` is extra syntax - it can be easy to forget to call it.
-* `promisify()` will end the chain and return a Promise instead of a Chain, meaning you cannot chain further off of this method.
+* `.promisify()` will end the chain and return a Promise instead of a Chain, meaning you cannot chain further off of this method.
 When you think about it, this makes perfect sense, but could trip people up.
 * You can't run Cypress commands inside a Promise's `.then` or `.catch`.
 Cypress will throw an error.
-I'm not sure it would make sense regardless.
+I'm not sure it would make sense even if Cypress allowed it.

 ## Installation
 ```
 npm install cypress-promise -D
 ```

-If you get errors like "regeneratorRuntime is not defined.", you'll have to install `babel-polyfill` and add `import 'babel-polyfill'` to your `cypress/support/index`
+If you get errors like "regeneratorRuntime is not defined.", you'll have to install `babel-polyfill` and add `import 'babel-polyfill'` to your `cypress/support/index`.

 If you want to use the `cy.promisify()`, you'll have to add the following to your `cypress/support/index` file: